 If you’re like me, you’re looking down at a copy of Castles of Burgundy right now and thinking to yourself: “It doesn’t get much better than this.
 Beautiful artwork.
 Stellar graphic design.
 Inspired mechanics.
 What’s not to love?”

 Chances are you’re not like me, though.
-But there are a lot of you out there looking down at your favorite games and wondering how you can make them even better – and not just the games themselves, but the entire gameplay experience overall.
-In today’s Top 6 we tackle that challenge.
-Here we present to you our Top 6 ways to spark joy in your board gaming experience.
+But there are a lot of you out there looking down at your favorite games and wondering how you can make them even better – and not just the games themselves, but the entire game play experience overall.
+Well, here are a few suggestions for you.

 For organizational purposes, I’ve tried to list these in ascending order from the least expensive to the most expensive.